Floplosion05/Floplosion05/README.md

 ### Hi there 👋

+Im a student and hobby programmer.
+Mostly in Python, Node-Js and C i try to automate stuff arounf my house.

+[SQAT | Floplosion05#9866]
 <!--
 **Floplosion05/Floplosion05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.